Akshit8/k8s-certmanager/README.md

 <img src="assets/k8s-certmanager.png"/>

 SSL certificate is a single most crucial component enabling secure communication between server and client.
 When deploying a fleet of services on Kubernetes, securing both the internal and external network traffic can be tricky.
-To our rescue comes, **Cert-manager**, a Kubernetes native certificate manager.
+To our rescue comes **Cert-manager**, a Kubernetes native certificate manager.

 <br/>

-At the end of this tutorial we'll have secure cluster Ingress traffic with a free SSL certificate issued from **Let's Encrypt** using cert-manager.
+At the end of this tutorial we'll have secure cluster ingress traffic with a free SSL certificate issued from **Let's Encrypt** using cert-manager.

 ## What is cert-manager?